Do you easily accept and remember the praise you’ve achieved?

-Whenever I’ve asked this question to people, most will give a little shudder as it summons up negative memories for them.
+Whenever I’ve asked this question to a group of people, most will give a little shudder as it summons up negative memories for them.
 Hardly anyone remembers being praised or told they were doing really well.

-What most people seem to recall first are comments such as “Anne is a quiet child” and almost everyone remembers “could do better“!
+What most people seem to recall first are comments such as “is too quiet“, “talks too much” and almost everyone remembers “could do better“!

 Now, answer this one…